jonchang/beastcommentparser/README.md

 #=> Output written to arctoid.txt
 ```

-Running the program with only a summary tree will create a text file of the same name in the current directory.
+Running the program with only a tree as the argument will create a text file of the same name in the current directory.
 You can then view this file in a spreadsheet program or analzyze it further in R, Python, etc.

 Only report on leaf nodes: